nickyhajal/world-domination-summit/_content/schedule.md

 -->

 ### Alumni Speakers
-In previous years, we heard from these speakers.
-They won’t be in town this time but are part of our extended family.
+In previous years, we heard from these speakers, who are now part of our extended family.

 <div class="speaker_list" data-speaker-type="alumni"></div>